S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB3.md

 or
 - add a line "express": "^4.18.2" to the package.json file

-### 2. Create a server.js file
+### 2. Set Up a Server by creating a server.js file

-This will be the setting for your server to run, to serve your explorater while browsing the dapp
+If your dApp requires server-side functionality, create a file named `server.js` in the `frontend` folder.
+This file will handle any backend logic your application may need.

 Create a server.js file and add thoses lines: